Unknown-3301/NEAT/README.md

   - **NodeBiasChangeChance**: represent the change of choosing the first of two methods for mutating a node.
 It's the same as **ConnectionWeightChangeChance** but a node instead of connection, and the node bias instead of the connection weight, where 0 is 0% and 1 is 100%.
   - **NodeBiasMutationChance**:  represent the chance of mutating a node, where 0 is 0% and 1 is 100%.
   - **NodeBiasOffsetPower**: The same as **ConnectionWeightOffsetPower** but to the node bias instead of connection weight.

+- **Dynamics**: a struct that holds the information about how dynamic the mutation parameters and other parameters are.
+There is alot of details in this struct and it's parameters, so I will explain the basic parameters.
+  - **DynamicThreshhold**: